Generalize Symbolic Knowledge With Neural Rule Engine: Neural Rule Engine

-In Phase 2, the model shares the same encoder with the first phase and add an encoder to encode the actions predicted in the first phase.
-Then the model predicts its parameters for each predicted action.
-There is a trick to speed up training.
-The parameters of an action need to be searched across the entire vocabulary, which is inefficient.
-Since fixed word vectors are used, we can change the optimization target from \ref{for: target old} to \ref{for: target new}, i.e., force the model to predict a word vector rather than to directly find out the id of the target word.

-where n is the length of the sentence, and m the size of the vocabulary.
-This trick greatly increases the speed of training and doesn't affect the accuracy.
+In Phase 2, to predict parameters for each action, we add an action encoder (a bidirectional LSTM) to the rule encoder of Phase 1.
+The parameter decoder is also a one-layer LSTM.
+During the training, the parameters of an action need to be searched across the entire vocabulary, which is quite inefficient.
+To solve this problem, we propose a novel strategy to change the optimization target from Function \ref{for: target old} to Function \ref{for: target new}, i.e., force the model to predict a word vector rather than to directly find out the id of the target word.
+Since fixed word vectors are used, this strategy can greatly speed up training, and does not affect the accuracy. \begin{sequation} loss = \sum_{i=1}^{n} \sum_{j=1}^{m} \hat{y}_{ij} * \log y_{ij} + (1 - \hat{y}_{ij}) * \log (1 - y_{ij}) \end{sequation} \begin{sequation} loss = \sum_{i=1}^{n} ||vec(\hat{y}_i) - vec(y_{i})||_{2} \end{sequation} where $n$ is the length of the sentence, and $m$ is the vocabulary size.
 At the time of prediction, we predict a vector and consider the closest word as the predicted word based on all word vectors.

-In the end, we adopt the same strategy as in the module training to adjust the layout policy.
-According to the predicted layout, we assemble the whole network with trained modules and get the final result.
-Then reinforcement learning is exploited to finetune the layout model based on the ground truth.
+In Phase 3, we adopt the same strategy as in the module training to adjust the layout parser.
+According to the predicted layout, we assemble the network with trained modules and get the final result.
+Then Reinforcement Learning is exploited to finetune the parser based on the ground truth.
+We encourage any changes in the rule parser if modules and the layout predicted by the parser give a right label as same as the true label of the case.
+The rule parser will be punished if it assigns a wrong label to the case.
+Although the true labels are used, it should be noted that NRE only focuses on the matching rather than learning the true label of the case from scratch.
+The true labels are utilized to help NRE generalize rules in the right direction.